krasCGQ/aarch64-linux-android/README.md

 ## Notice

 If you've no idea on how to improve this README file, it's better to not even fork this repository; just clone and use it.
-Forking a repo for nothing other than bumping your repository count is a waste of resources.
+Forking a repository for nothing other than bumping your repository count is a waste of resources.

 _People are becoming more and more weird these days._